Arms and the Man: Plot summary

 The play takes place during the 1885 Serbo-Bulgarian War.
-Its heroine, Raina Petkoff, is a young Bulgarian woman engaged to Sergius Saranoff, one of the heroes of that war, whom she idolizes.
-On the night after the Battle of Slivnitza, a Swiss mercenary soldier in the Serbian army, Captain Bluntschli, climbs in through her bedroom balcony window and threatens to shoot Raina if she gives the alarm.
-When Russian and Bulgarian troops burst in to search the house for him, Raina hides him so that he won't be killed.
-He asks her to remember that "nine soldiers out of ten are born fools."
-In a conversation after the soldiers have left, Bluntschli's pragmatic and cynical attitude towards war and soldiering shocks the idealistic Raina, especially after he admits that he uses his ammunition pouches to carry chocolates rather than cartridges for his pistol.
-When the search dies down, Raina and her mother Catherine sneak Bluntschli out of the house, disguised in one of Raina's father's old coats.
+Its heroine, Raina Petkoff, is a young Bulgarian woman engaged to Sergius Saranoff, a battlefield hero whom she idolizes.
+On the night after the Battle of Slivnitza, Captain Bluntschli, a Swiss mercenary in the defeated Serbian army, climbs in through her bedroom balcony and threatens her not to give the alarm.
+When Russian and Bulgarian troops burst in to search for him, Raina hides him.
+He tells her that "nine soldiers out of ten are born fools".
+Bluntschli's businesslike attitude to war shocks the idealistic Raina, especially after he admits that he uses his ammunition pouches to carry chocolates rather than pistol cartridges.
+When the search dies down, Raina and her mother Catherine sneak him out of the house, disguised in one of Raina's father's old coats.

-The war ends, and the Bulgarians and Serbians sign a peace treaty.
-Raina's father (Major Paul Petkoff) and Sergius both return home.
-Raina begins to find Sergius both foolhardy and tiresome, but she hides it.
-Sergius also finds Raina's romantic ideals tiresome, and flirts with Raina's insolent servant girl Louka (a soubrette role), who is engaged to Nicola, the Petkoffs' manservant.
-Bluntschli unexpectedly returns so that he can give back the old coat, but also so that he can see Raina.
-Raina and Catherine are shocked, especially when Major Petkoff and Sergius reveal that they have met Bluntschli before and invite him to stay for lunch (and to help them figure out how to send the troops home).
+The war ends and Raina's father, Major Paul Petkoff, returns home with Sergius.
+Raina begins to find Sergius bombastic and tiresome, but she hides it.
+Sergius also finds Raina's romantic ideals tiresome, and flirts with Raina's insolent servant girl Louka (a soubrette role), who is engaged to the Petkoffs' manservant Nicola.
+Bluntschli unexpectedly returns to give back the old coat, but also to see Raina.
+Raina and her mother are shocked when Major Petkoff and Sergius reveal that they have met Bluntschli before and invite him to lunch (and to help them figure out how to send the troops home).